 The bigger the “Offer” the more information a visitor will be willing to provide.
-We also use this step to gauge the visitors “Buying Readiness” by monitoring the nature of the content or offers the Lead is requesting.
-Some may be of a more general nature showing that the Lead is still in the consideration stage and requires more nurturing, while others may be requesting highly specific details showing that they are further along the Buying Process approaching the Decision Stage and should be to be followed up immediately.
+We also use this step to gauge the visitors’ “Buying Readiness” by monitoring the nature of the content or offers the Lead is requesting.
+Some may be more general showing that the Lead is still in the consideration stage and requires more nurturing, while others may be requesting highly specific details showing that they are further along the Buying Process approaching the Decision Stage and should be followed up immediately.

 The Decision-Making Stage

 The final stage in the buyer’s journey.

 The potential buyer has become aware of a need jumps on his PC and starts Googling for potential solutions.
 Initially, his search parameters may be quite vague and general which may lead him to 3rd Party websites, but with further research, his searches will become more specific and he will find your website.

 Through Search Engine Optimisation or PPC ads, we successfully attracted a stranger to our website who has now become a visitor.

 Through researching our Buyer’s Persona and understanding his needs, we carefully developed our website content and processes to build trust with and nurture our visitors into becoming a Lead.
 (Offers, CTA’s.)

 We can now use the information provided by our Lead to assist in providing him with more specific information he may require to make that final decision and become a Customer.

 At this time the Lead has realised that he has a need and what is needed to fulfil this need.
 He will now be considering his options.